Wednesday, 28 December 2016

 We've known for quite some time that Dragon Quest X and XI were coming to the Switch.
 While my experience with the series up until recently was only a small play session on Heroes: Rocket Slime for the DS, it's been a series I've partially followed since that time.
 Recently I bought Dragon Quest VII on 3DS, and the experience has been good so far, so with the entirely new version, I'm sure I'll be getting a much greater experience.
 Now, Dragon Quest X more than likely won't make it outside of Japan, so that leaves XI.
 Now we don't know much about it, except it's also being made for PS4 and the 3DS.
 The PS4 version is being made in Unreal Engine 4 with HD graphics.
 Whether the same can be said for the Switch version, only time will tell.
 The traditional battle system is in place, so the turn-based battles are still a thing.
 While I haven't got very far with Dragon Quest VII, I have been liking what the story offers, and from what I've read of the series - and know from RPG's in general - a good story is usually key.
 The advertising for XI will probably start at the Switch event, and it's there we will most likely see what the story offers.

 Two of my core franchises already have games announced for the Switch, though we don't know too much about either.
 The Pokémon game has only been mentioned as coming, not in any specifics.
 However, Sun and Moon have recently released on 3DS, and a lot of rumours point to a third version coming to the Switch.
 The fact that walking animations for all Pokémon were found in the game files, the bottom screen hardly having much use this time around, and the fact it seems the start of a generation with a new console around the corner makes for an interesting set of circumstances.
 This seventh generation of games could of course come and go in a year, but that seems very unlikely.
 As I mentioned in my previous Switch post, if Game Freak are planning a full 3D adventure in the style of Colosseum and Gale of Darkness, then those two games could be put on a Gamecube Virtual Console.
-Though of course, a full game like that probably won't be a main series title they changed it up a bit.
+Though of course, a full game like that probably won't be a main series title unless they changed the formula up a bit.
 Adding proper grass patches and proper routes would be a start, and it seems Sun and Moon are the start with experimenting with that - considering the grid system has gone.
 Whatever game it is they're cooking up on Switch, I hope it is a main series title.
 And if it is, it certainly won't be coming at launch.